hanansuk/hanansuk/README.md

 ⚡ I have a certificate in Data Science from UC Berkeley Extension

-🎵 I currently work for TikTok
+🎵 I currently work for TikTok as a Data Scientist

 ❓ Ask me about anything related to performance marketing, data and what's in between